cspace-deployment/cspace-webapps-common/README.md

 been set up in in the home directory of user `app_webapps` and are ready to use.
 In theory, only these two scripts are needed to do a complete deployment.

 First, stop Apache2 (see below).

 To deploy and build the code from GitHub for pahma and cinefiles:
 ```
+cd
-./deploy-ucb.sh -v 5.2.0-rc1 pahma cinefiles
+cspace-webapps-common//deploy-ucb.sh -v 5.2.0-rc1 pahma cinefiles
 ```

-or, to deploy them all:
+or, to deploy them all, and keep a log of the deploy process:

 ```
-./deploy-ucb.sh -v 5.2.0-rc1 -a
+cd
+nohup time cspace-webapps-common/deploy-ucb.sh -a -v 5.3.0-rc14 > da-2020-02-07.txt &
 ```

-... then start Apache2 (see below).
+... then start/restart Apache2 (see below).

 NB: